A week or two ago, London-based graphic designer Ben Terrett of Noisy Decent Graphics asked his readers this question:

-I completely agree.
-The importance of using a pencil and paper in graphic design is something I can’t stress enough.
+I agree.
+The importance of using a pen and paper has been huge for my projects.

 “Look at historical design masters, don’t dismiss them because they are old or because you have seen it all before.
 Richard Hollis’ book on Swiss Graphic Design is great because it covers so many masters and shows you so many examples of work.